Full Name: Anastasiya Kryvyak

 5. The Oslo Opera House

 The building itself is an art object that is interesting to contemplate and interact with.
-I can bet that you have already managed to climb to the top of the Opera House and play the shadow theater in the evening.
+I have might already managed to climb to the top of the Opera House and play the shadow theater in the evening.

 It is worth going to the ballet, opera or concert in the Opera.
 The atmosphere inside is special in its own way and different from other opera houses in Europe.